Emily Craven (CEO)

 Emily Craven is an author, speaker, innovator and the creator of the Story City GPS app.
 Emily was the first person in the world to create real-life choose your adventures and is the winner of the Brisbane City Council Innovation Award for her innovative storytelling projects.
 In 2016 she was awarded the QLD Literary Awards Young Writer and Publisher of the Year Award.

-Emily has spoken to teenagers and teachers across Australia (keynotes, workshops and masterclasses) on ebooks, digital and multimedia storytelling and was the digital writer in residence at Brisbane State High School.
+Emily has spoken on stages across the world on publishing, writing, and digital and multimedia storytelling and was the digital writer in residence at Brisbane State High School.
 She writes YA fiction, with her latest series, The Grand Adventures of Madeline Cain, written as though you are reading the main character’s Facebook Page.

-She was previously the Digital Producer for if:book Australia (The institute for the future of the book) and QLD Writers Centre and has been featured in Money Magazine, Channel 7’s The Great South East and in various Courier Mail articles.
-You can find out more about her as an author at her E-book Revolution website.
+She was previously the Digital Producer for if:book Australia (The institute for the future of the book) and QLD Writers Centre and has been featured in Money Magazine, TV and radio.
+You can find out more about her as an author at her Craven Stories Website.